 Property transfer taxes in Thailand for foreigners is an important step.
 When you are buying property in Thailand it is always best to speak to a property lawyer in Thailand before you sign any documents.
-It is also advisable to ensure that you do a due diligence report on the property you are buying done to ensure that that title deed is correct and that the owner and property sizes as described are correct.
-Property fraud and unscrupulous estate agents are not uncommon in the Thai property market as the market is not well regulated.
+It is also advisable to ensure that you do a due diligence report on the property you are buying.
+This to ensure that that title deed is correct and that the owner.
+Also that the property sizes as described are correct.
+Property fraud and unscrupulous estate agents are not uncommon.
+The Thai property market is not well regulated.

-The property transfer taxes in Thailand needs to be calculated beforehand so you know what the transaction is going to cost you and also who pays for each part of the transaction.
-There are no fixed rules when it comes to who pays for which fees but there is a basic understanding in Thailand and to who would normally pay for each part of the transaction.
+The property transfer taxes in Thailand needs to be calculated beforehand.
+This so you know what the transaction is going to cost you.
+Also, who pays for each part of the transaction.
+There are no fixed rules when it comes to who pays for which fees.
+But there is a basic understanding in Thailand and to who would normally pay for each part of the transaction.

 The business tax in Thailand is 3.3% of the appraised value of the property or the sale price of the property whichever is the highest.
 Normally the sale price is higher so this would what the business tax would be based on.
 The business tax is based on 3% specific business tax and a municipal tax of 10% of the specific business tax which is 0.3%.
 The business tax of 3.3% is normally paid for by the seller of the property.
 A special note on business taxes.
 The specific business tax does not need to be paid if the seller is a person and not a company under the following conditions:

-- – The property is transferred (gifted) to a government agency;
+– Also the property is transferred (gifted) to a government agency;

-- – The property is transferred to a legal heir or heir in a will in an estate;
+– Also the property is transferred to a legal heir or heir in a will in an estate;

-- – The seller has had the property for more than 5 years and it was the seller’s principle place of residence and the sellers name is in the house papers for at least 1 year before the sale.
+– The seller had the property 5 years or more and it was his place of residence and in his name in the house papers for at least 1 year before the sale.

 The #5 in the above conditions is very important as the Thai government introduced this to dampen property speculation in Thailand or what is called ‘property flipping’ in the West.
 The seller normally pays this tax in Thailand.

 The withholding tax is always paid for by the seller.
 The withholding tax is 1% of the sale price or the municipal value whichever is higher if it is a company selling the property.
-If it is a person selling the property then there is a progressive scale for the tax which the lawyer will calculate for you when a due diligence gets done on the property.
+If it is a person selling the property then there is a progressive scale for the tax which the lawyer will calculate for you when a due diligence gets done.